 For many people, drug and alcohol detox is the first step toward addiction treatment.
 This process helps rid the body of drugs and alcohol, allowing the body to begin to adjust to sobriety.

 Detox can be dangerous, and withdrawal symptoms may worsen and become fatal if the person is not under medical supervision.
 Medically supervised detox in Texas ensures that patients are able to detox in a safe and comfortable environment.
 Medical staff monitor each client and often provide medications to decrease or prevent withdrawal symptoms.

 Some residential drug rehab programs in Texas offer detox services at their facility.
 This provides clients with an easier transition from detox to inpatient treatment.

 Texas Inpatient Addiction Treatment

-Texas inpatient drug rehab programs offer a safe and supportive environment to recover from addiction.
-Clients in residential addiction treatment programs live on campus, where they participate in individual behavioral therapies and group recovery activities.
+Our Scurry, Texas inpatient center offers a safe and supportive environment for patients to recover from addiction.
+Patients live onsite, where they participate in individual behavioral therapies and group recovery activities.

 Outpatient Drug Rehab In Texas

 Unlike residential drug rehab, outpatient addiction treatment does not require patients to live on campus while attending treatment.
 This type of program is beneficial for those who have recently completed an inpatient drug rehab program but are looking for continued support.